sglew/cse15l-lab-reports/Week1LabReport.md

 * `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`
 * `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

 Try to figure out what they mean and if they produce any error messages.
 Here is what I have when I put in these commands.
 What makes yours and mine different?
-Why do some of them say "File Not Found"?
+Why do some of them say "No such file or directory"?

 ![Image](code_commands.png)